A Weight-aware-based Multi-source Unsupervised Domain Adaptation Method for Human Motion Intention Recognition: Experiments

 For the DSADS dataset \cite{barshan2014recognizing}, eight subjects are asked to perform 19 activities, including sitting, standing, running, riding a bike, jumping, and playing basketball.
 The DSADS contains five 9-axis IMU signals and the captured signals are segmented by 5 wide sliding window segments.
 Since there is no transition between different activities, the DASDS dataset is only utilized to classify the human motion modes \cite{zhang2020unsupervised1}.

-\textbf{\textit{Experimental Details}}: In MUDA experiments, a target subject (domain) is selected first and then the remaining subjects are used as source subjects.
+\textbf{Experimental Details}: In MUDA experiments, a target subject (domain) is selected first and then the remaining subjects are used as source subjects.
 ENABL3S and DSADS datasets contain 22,000 and 9000 signal segments, respectively.
-The data from each subject are randomly shuffled and divided into a training set (70\%) and a test set (30\%).
-Table \ref{tab_1} gives the base hyper-parameters of the WMDD method.
+The data from each subject are randomly shuffled and divided into a training set (70\%) and a test set (30\%). \tx{Table \ref{tab_1} gives the base hyper-parameters of the WMDD method.
 The learning rate is set as $2\times 10^{-4}$, the optimizer is Adam, the number of iterations is $400$ and the batch size is set as $256$.
 The margin coefficient $\gamma$ is set to $0.1$.
-Note that WMDD sets the same parameters for ENABL3S and DSADS datasets, which is different from previous methods that need setting different parameters for different datasets.
+The number of auxiliary classifiers $N$ is equal to the number of source subjects and set as $9$ and $7$ for ENABL3S and DSADS datasets, respectively.} Note that WMDD sets the same parameters for ENABL3S and DSADS datasets, which is different from previous methods that need setting different parameters for different datasets.
 This is also the advantage of the proposed method WMDD.

-The network framework information is as follows.
-The network is composed of one feature generator, $K$ classifiers and $N$ auxiliary classifiers, where the feature generator contains 3 convolution layers and the classifier includes 3 fully connected layers.
-The performance of WMDD has a close connection with domain weight $\bb{\alpha}$, number of ensemble classifiers $K$ and margin coefficient $\gamma$.
+The network framework information is as follows. \tx{The lightweight network is composed of one feature generator, $K$ classifiers, and $N$ auxiliary classifiers, where the feature generator contains 3 convolution layers and the classifier includes 3 fully connected layers.
+The number of network parameters is $2.21$ M and $1.62$ M for ENABL3S and DSADS datasets, respectively.} The performance of WMDD has a close connection with domain weight $\bb{\alpha}$, number of ensemble classifiers $K$, and margin coefficient $\gamma$.
 The related experiments can be found in part C in this section.
 The code for WMDD is available at \href{https://github.com/xiaoyinliu0714/WMDD}{github.com/xiaoyinliu0714/WMDD}.
 The code is run under an Intel(R) Xeon(R) Gold 6348 CPU @ 2.60GHz and an NVIDIA GeForce RTX 4090 GPU.